Lyle-Pacelli to play for state championship after defeating New Ulm Cathedral in Boys Class A Baseball Tournament

 Pitcher Isaac Nelson went the distance.
 He allowed 4 hits, and 1 earned run while striking out 5 and walking 4 in 7 innings pitched.

-Lyle-Pacelli will play the winner of the other semifinal game between Belgrade-Brooten-Elrosa vs. Fosston for the state championship on Friday at 10:00 a.m. at CHS Field in St. Paul.
+Lyle-Pacelli will play Fosston for the state championship on Friday at 10:00 a.m. at CHS Field in St. Paul.